pirsch-analytics/docs/docs/advanced/events.md

 ```

 The script adds an event listener to the form.
 When it is submitted, an event is sent to Pirsch, including the message entered by the user as metadata.

+### More Examples

+We have a demo repository on [GitHub](https://github.com/pirsch-analytics/demo) that shows different ways to integrate and use Pirsch.
+It also includes more advanced examples, such as tracking the play time of Vimeo and YouTube videos.

 ## Sending Events From Your Backend